Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 Or maybe Blanka, from Street Fighter.
 The wild spray of nuclear-colored hair really completed the look.

 But despite all that, they were *super* friendly.
 At least, the two who they met.
 And smart to the point of nerdiness.
 No barrage of questions this time, they got the vibe.
-Vemik shared some jerky, though---oh, that was a tough little slice of heaven, right there.
+Vemik shared some jerky, though - oh, that was a tough little slice of heaven, right there.
 He could almost ignore the *two inch fangs* the big bastard had when he shredded his own serving.

 There was even cold beer.